SchwarzIT/community-stackit-go-client/README.md

 ## Usage example

-In order to use the client, a Service Account needs to be created first.
-At the moment, this can be done strictly [from the API](https://api.stackit.schwarz/service-account/openapi.v1.html#operation/post-projects-projectId-service-accounts-v2).

-The customer account ID of your company or team must also be known in advanced.

 - If you're not sure how to get this information, please contact [STACKIT support](https://support.stackit.cloud)
 - To use the Service Account it must be assigned relevant roles using the [Membership API](https://api.stackit.schwarz/membership-service/openapi.v1.html#operation/post-organizations-organizationId-projects-projectId-roles-roleName-service-accounts)